 92 credit hours

-Priority enrollment is Sept 15.
-They will accept your application after this date but will start allocating seats once interviews start Oct 15-Jan 31.
+Priority deadline is September 1st.
+The final application deadline will be December 1st.
+They will accept your application after this date but will start allocating seats once interviews start Oct 1-Jan 31.

 Entire Program Cost of CRNA School at Texas Wesleyan University.